nslay/ircbnx/ReadMe.txt

 IRCBNX exhibits some of the following additional behaviors:
 - It will shitlist users who kick it from a channel.
+- It will progressively warn, kick, and ban users flooding the channel it has ops in.
 - It will automatically logout users after 10 minutes of inactivity.
 - It will produce responses either when whispered or addressed in the channel (i.e. using its nickname in a message).